-Summer 2021 is the launch of our new tutoring program, Camp United.
+Summer 2021 is the launch of our new program, Camp United in partnership with Horry County Schools.
 Camp United is for rising first and second grade Loris Elementary School students who are not meeting their math and reading goals.
-This completely free program is funded by a grant from Tidelands Health and the Waccamaw Community Foundation.
+This completely free program is funded by United Way of Horry County with the help of support from a grant from Tidelands Health and the Waccamaw Community Foundation.

 We are proud to provide grants to the following local agencies to help promote development and learning in Horry County.

 THE IMPACT IS IN THE NUMBERS